| What

 the amount of light and the type of light that

-the screen gets, not the time.
+the screen gets, not the exposure time.
 Screen exposure is different

 for every setup.
 Some of the factors that greatly affect your